Byron1z/azure-network-protocols-B1z/README.md

 <p>
   Here's a diagram for the Wireshark capture screenshot above showing how the DHCP Server offers/assigns a new IP Address to my Windows machine.

-  Steps the DHCP Server in action with the host machine (Client-1).
+  Steps the DHCP Server does in action with the host machine (Client-1).

   - Discover
   - Offer